MalachiHibbins/IMU/LabBook/_build/html/_sources/1FilterBasics.md

 # 1 Basics Of Filtering
 Before looking at how Kalman filters worked basic recursive filters were tested.
 Later the performance between these and the Kalman filter will be compared.
-The purpose of a filter is to consider measurments and use these to form an estimate of the true state $x_k$ which is a column vector describing the system, in these example the state is 1D.
-Measurements of the true state, $z_k$ are corrupted by noise.
-The filters output an estimate of the true state $\hat{x}_k$.
+The purpose of a filter is to consider measurements and use these to form an estimate of the true state.

+The true state $x_k$ (at time $t_k$) is a column vector describing the system.
+The state estimate, $\hat{x}_k$ (at time $t_k$), is the estimate of the state based on the measurements $z_k$ (at time $t_k$), which are corrupted by noise.
 ## 1.1 Average filters

 For a signal where $x_k$ is constant, e.g. calculating the output from a battery, computing the mean is a reasonable way to determine $\hat{x}_k$.
 The average is computed as: